anne-urai/lab_wiki/PythonSetup.md

 - ALICE supercomputer @ Leiden Uni
   - [Get an account](https://wiki.alice.universiteitleiden.nl/index.php?title=ALICE_User_Documentation_Wiki)
 - LISA / Cartesius clusters @ SurfSara
   - [Apply through NWO](https://userinfo.surfsara.nl/systems/lisa/account).
-Very well managed, but since Leiden doesn ’t have a contract with SurfSara you have to apply to extend your account every year.
+Very well managed, but since Leiden does not have a contract with SurfSara you have to apply to extend your account every year.

-#### Remote computing & SSH keys on Windows
-- MobaXTerm is your best bet for using ssh on Windows (for transferring data).
-For MobaXTerm to find your ssh keys, set the env variable in windows to be `C:\Users\username`, _not_ `P-drive`!
-Ask Anne.